dovvnloading/Graphite-Kaggle-Capstone/README.md

 [![License: CC BY-NC-ND 4.0](https://licensebuttons.net/l/by-nc-nd/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 ---

 ## **Overview**

 This repository contains the **Capstone Edition** of **Graphite**, a visual multi-agent research environment created for the **Kaggle + Google AI Agents Intensive (Nov 2025)**.
-It is a reduced, academically shareable version of the full Graphite platform — refactored specifically for the requirements of the Capstone project.
+This edition is an extensively refactored and expanded version of Graphite, focused on multi-agent orchestration and observability for the Capstone project.

 Graphite replaces the constraints of linear chat with an infinite, spatial canvas where every thought, tool call, and agent operation becomes a visual node.
 Complex tasks unfold as structured workflows instead of unmanageable message logs.